Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route

-As you will see in the video, there were plenty of seniors taking place in this race.
+As you will see in the video, there were plenty of seniors taking part in this race.
 Our first stop was the Notre-Dame Basilica of Montreal.
 Inaugurated in 1829, the church features magnificent artwork, stained glass windows and attracts thousands of visitors each year.
 Our sightseeing took us to another church—Notre-Dame-de-Bon-Secours Chapel.
 It was founded in 1655 and is known as the “sailor’s church.”
-We visited many attractions, including the port area, market places such as Place Jacques-Cartier and Place d’Armes.
+We visited many attractions, including the port area, marketplaces such as Place Jacques-Cartier and Place d’Armes.
 Later we strolled through China Town.

 Montreal has 32 kilometers (20 miles) of interlinked “underground city.”
 A series of interconnected office towers, hotels, shopping centers, residential and commercial complexes, convention halls, universities, and performing arts venues form the heart of Montreal’s central business district, colloquially referred to as Downtown Montreal.
 The name refers to the underground connections between the buildings that compose the network, in addition to the network’s complete integration with the city’s underground rapid transit system, the Montreal Metro.
 Weather conditions in winter drive the population underground so that they can dine, shop, and reach businesses in warm comfort.

 We walked portions of the underground city and found a restaurant Terra Verde, owned by a father and son team.
 The father was born in Lebanon and moved to Montreal 40 years ago.
 He spoke English, French, Portuguese, Spanish, and Arabic.
 The quality of the food was excellent, the cost very reasonable, and the conversation was priceless.
 Montreal is home to people speaking 80 different languages.
 Walking around, you get to see how delightfully cosmopolitan the city is.

 Today we walked 10.5 miles (17 kilometers).

 As we learned in both Montreal and later Québec City, this is a French territory.
 Linda’s French through high school did little to support us.
 With a single exception of a house cleaner at our hotel, everyone we dealt with was fluent in English and French.